 Top 10 things to do on Australia's Gold Coast

 Set on the edge of the Asia-Pacific rim and stretching along 35 miles of coastline, Queensland’s epic seaside city is easily Australia’s most spirited.
 But there’s much more to the Gold Coast than iconic surfing beaches and a party-hard vibe; think subtropical rainforests, thrilling theme parks, amazing markets, and a booming foodie scene.
-We check out the 10 best things to do in a forward-thinking place that’s host to the 2018 Commonwealth Games.
+We check out the 10 best things to do in a forward-thinking place that was a recent host to the 2018 Commonwealth Games.

 Enjoy dazzling views from the SkyPoint Observation Deck